German Shepherd Now

 You can find an independent nutritional analysis on DogFoodAdvisor’s Pro Plan review if you want a second opinion on ingredients and macros.

-Purina’s own survey data says more vets recommend Pro Plan than any other brand.
-Take that with appropriate context since it is a self-reported figure.
+Purina’s own survey data says more vets recommend Pro Plan than any other brand — a self-reported figure worth taking with the obvious context.
 Independent of that claim, the brand is a staple recommendation in veterinary clinics and teaching hospitals.
-The investment in clinical research plays a significant role in that trust.
+The WSAVA Global Nutrition Committee lists manufacturer investment in research and feeding trials among its selection criteria, and Purina meets those standards.

-You can also browse the full Purina Pro Plan large breed lineup on their official site.
+You can browse the full Purina Pro Plan large breed lineup on their official site.

 For more feeding options across every budget and dietary need, visit our complete German Shepherd food guide.